Citation, DOI, disclosures and article data

-Cardiac rhabdomyomas are often multiple and can represent up to 90% of cardiac tumours in the paediatric population 1.
+Cardiac rhabdomyomas are often multiple and can represent up to 90% of cardiac tumours in the pediatric population 1.
 The majority are diagnosed before the age of 1 year.
 The estimated incidence is at ~1 in 20,000 births 8.

 The majority of cardiac rhabdomyomas are asymptomatic although there can be a broad clinical spectrum.
 Occasionally, they may present with left ventricular outflow tract obstruction or refractory arrhythmias.